Do you want to know how to truss a chicken? Well, you might be surprised. Trussing a chicken may sound and look complicated, but it is not!

 As you can see, they tied the chicken in different ways, but they ended up with the same thing – a trussed chicken!

 When it comes to trussing, no method works perfectly for all kinds of poultry.
-Once you get the hang of doing one way of trussing, it is a good idea to try to know other ways.
+Once you get the hang of one trussing method, it is a good idea to familiarize yourself with other techniques.
 This way, you will be able to see which method would work best for what bird.

 You now know how to truss a chicken, and we think that calls for a celebration!
 What better way to celebrate than with some roasted chickens?

 Here are a few recipes you might want to try with your trussed chickens: